ledgetech/ledge/README.md

 ### Advanced caching behaviours

+#### Collapsed forwarding

 Concurrent similar requests can be [collapsed](#enable_collapsed_forwarding) into single upstream requests to reduce load at the origin.

+#### Stale / background revalidation

-There is also support for intentionally serving stale content in the event of upstream errors, or even for a pre-determined "additional TTL" whilst revalidating in the background.
+There is support for intentionally serving stale content in the event of upstream errors, or even for a pre-determined "additional TTL" whilst revalidating in the background.
+For example, if your cache TTL is 24 hours, consider changing this to 1 hour, and specifying `max_stale` as 23 hours.
+The net TTL is thus the same, but requests after the first hour will serve a cache HIT and then trigger a background revalidation of the content, extending the TTL for a further 1 hour + 23 hours stale.

 ### PURGE